STEREO: Scientific Text Reuse in Open Access Publications: Methods

+Hash-based source retrieval allows for a significant reduction of the required computation time, since the hash-based approximation has a linear time complexity with respect to~$|D|$, as opposed to the quadratic complexity of vector comparisons \cite{stein:2019c}.
+As a result, our source retrieval computation time could be fitted into the allotted budget of two months of computing time on a 130-node Apache Spark cluster, with 12~CPU cores and 196~GB~RAM per node (1560~cores, 250~TB~RAM total).
 Besides its efficiency, the outlined approach provides us with a second highly beneficial characteristic---the source retrieval step depends on only two parameters: the passage length~$n$, which can be chosen according to computational constraints, and the number of hashes~$m$, which is chosen according to the required minimum similarity separating two passages.
-Applying this scheme to all passages in all documents, we detect all document pairs that are locally similar with at least~$m^{-1}$ Jaccard similarity, i.e., which have a word overlap in their bag-of-words passage representations.
-By choosing this bound lower than the minimum detection threshold of the subsequent text alignment step, the search space is pruned without a loss in accuracy.
+By choosing this bound of $m^{-1}$~Jaccard similarity lower than the minimum detection threshold of the subsequent text alignment step, the search space is pruned without a loss in accuracy.
 Thus, our hash-based similarity search primarily impacts the precision, but not the recall of the source retrieval step with respect to the subsequent text alignment step.